OctopusDeploy/blog/blog/2023-05/high-performance-devops-toolchains/high-performance-devops-toolchains.md

 For the critical elements of your toolchain, you need best-in-class tools.
 In particular, you need the best tools you can get for your build server, deployment automation, and monitoring.
 Specialized tools are carefully designed to simplify complex workloads.

-It is often *possible* to run workloads on a general-purpose platform.
+It's often *possible* to run workloads on a general-purpose platform.
 You may save some money by adding workloads to an existing tool.
 But, you tend to pay in other ways, such as longer lead times and lower deployment frequency.

 Low performance in software delivery can be more expensive than licenses for tools.

 ### Prefer managed solutions

 You need to limit the number of tools you self-host.
-Hosting a complete toolchain is no small endeavor, and the work involved in keeping it updated, stable, and responsive shouldn't be taken lightly.
+Hosting a complete toolchain is no small endeavor.
+You shouldn't take lightly the work involved in keeping it updated, stable, and responsive.

 You can use managed services to reduce the operational burden of your tools.
 Only self-host where you have a strong reason to do so.

 ### Keep workloads clean

 Don't clutter a workload with too many tools.
 It will slow you down if you need to cobble together several tools to perform one workload, such as building a software version.
-Subtle issues will routinely crop up and must be fixed, which moves your focus away from delivering valuable software.
+Subtle issues will routinely crop up that you must fix, which moves your focus away from delivering valuable software.

 ### Limit tool dependencies